 Joe’s Stone Crab

-To celebrate the 100th anniversary of Joe's Stone Crab, a Miami Beach institution, I was invited to photograph the restaurant and its remarkable staff for a commemorative book, Waiting At Joe's.
-While Joe's is famous for its legendary three-hour wait, this book turns the lens on the people behind that experience — lifelong servers who have become part of the restaurant's legacy, some for nearly half a century.
+To celebrate the 100th anniversary of Joe's Stone Crab, a Miami Beach institution, I was invited to photograph the restaurant and its staff for a commemorative book, Waiting At Joe's.
+While Joe's is famous for its legendary three hour wait, this project turns the lens on the people behind that experience, specifically the lifelong servers who have become part of the restaurant's legacy for nearly half a century.

 Project Scope